Acknowledged by frequent travelers but only occasionally discussed in travel forums like Reddit, is the phenomenon of travel burnout.

-When travel loneliness gets overwhelming and the screen-to-screen contact with my loved ones back home isn’t enough, I often book last-minute Airbnb Experiences as a way to have a few hours of safe, social contact with an english-speaking guide.
-Click here to explore Airbnb Experiences in your destination.
+When travel loneliness gets overwhelming and the screen-to-screen contact with my loved ones back home isn’t enough, I often book last-minute Airbnb Experiences as a way to have a few hours of safe, social contact with an English-speaking guide.

 4. Go hunting for treasure.

 Some folks enjoy shopping while traveling.
 As an ultra-light traveler and a plus-size traveler, clothing shopping isn’t generally something I get to do while traveling, but treasure hunting feels like an entirely different activity.

 When I travel I frequently visit flea markets, second-hand shops, art galleries, and antique shops.

 Often I stumble on them (Like in Arica, Chile, where flea markets pop-up overnight most days) and sometimes I hunt them out (like this street market in Bucharest, Romania).
 Usually, I don’t buy, but I love the search for something exceptional.

 Many of my most cherished souvenirs came from second-hand stores.
 Shopping alternate markets mean great deals on more authentic local specialties (blankets, pottery, etc) than tourist souvenir shops peddle.

 Personally, I like that the objects I purchase second hand have a story.
 The blanket below came from a Peruvian antique shop.
 My favorite part about this cherished souvenir is that the blanket has been mended in multiple places.
 Storied objects, I think, help us connect with our own story.